carbonplan/colormaps/README.md

 ## note

 We are currently pinning to version 2.2 of `chroma-js` due to a [change](https://github.com/gka/chroma.js/commit/a0245db2da9b98b68056a212d1c0afdeb3250e0e) in the bezier implementation that changed our intended colormaps in an undesirable way.

+## license

+All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/)-licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, articles, etc.).

+## about us

+CarbonPlan is a nonprofit organization that uses data and science for climate action.
+We aim to improve the transparency and scientific integrity of climate solutions with open data and tools.
+Find out more at [carbonplan.org](https://carbonplan.org/) or get in touch by [opening an issue](https://github.com/carbonplan/compliance-users/issues/new) or [sending us an email](mailto:hello@carbonplan.org).